vechain/grant-program/applications/Provide-vechain.md

 | 2 | App build | Build open source reference app that uses the Axiom zk-workflow in tokenization |
 | 3 | Non-technical user summary / blog | Explain the role of ZK in approachable business terms in how it helps notarize real world data inputs with data privacy and precision - and how this fits the ethos of the VeChain ecoysystem |
 ...

+At least 1 new github repository with the configuration instructions, Postman collection, and sample source code will be provided.

 #### Milestone 4 - Share the Provide platform capabilities on VeChain to business / IT audience
 | Number | Deliverable | Specification |